Kids get into the spirit with Christmas pretend play

 My first Play Day activity centers around Christmas pretend play.
 My preschool students enjoy pretend play, whether it’s a fantasy they’ve constructed in their imaginations or an idea based on real-life.
 So I thought I’d let them get into the spirit of the season with wrapping presents in our home center.

 We have a little round table in our classroom home center, so I set up the goodies there.
-Here’s what I used for this activity:
+Here’s what I used for this activity (I may get commissions for purchases made through links in this post):

 - Wrapping paper